aiops/docs/docs/send_logs/logstash.md

         }
 }
 ```
-To generate the Basic authorization header you can use https://www.debugbear.com/basic-auth-header-generator, Postman, or .
+To generate the Basic authorization header you can use https://www.debugbear.com/basic-auth-header-generator, Postman, or in Linux base systems (`echo -n user:password | base64`) .